-- Select a Conversation template.
+- Select a Conversation template and add your content.

 - Define the target audience for your Conversation and set the Conversation trigger rules.

 - Select custom goals to report the engagement or conversion of users following exposure to the Conversation.

 - QA test your Conversation (optional) and, finally, schedule or launch your Conversation.

 For some hints and tips about creating Conversations, see Conversations best practices.

 To access the campaign workflow and select the campaign channel: